Chris-Bland/textGpt/README.md

 INFO	SMb1f9a545ebbc89d7669b438753a82a6c -- SendSMS -- Sending message to Twilio

+(A conversationId will follow the same message as it progresses through TextGPT for easy troubleshooting"

 ## To change the OpenAI Model in use:
 Currently, this demo is using the OpenAI `gpt-3.5-turbo` model.
 This has a perfect blend of functionality, speed, cost, and max token allowance.